pedromeaud/lab-advance-querying-mongo/starter_code/queries.md

 <!-- Your Code Goes Here -->

-### 9. Order all the companies by their IPO price in a descending order.
+### 9. All the companies ordered by their IPO price in a descending manner.

 <!-- Your Code Goes Here -->

-### 10. Retrieve the 10 companies with more employees, order by the `number of employees`
+### 10. The 10 companies with the highest amount of employees, order by the `number of employees`.

 <!-- Your Code Goes Here -->